 So how do you live with someone who always thinks they’re right?

-Before we get to that, you first need to understand why people behave this way.
+Before we get to that, you must understand why people behave this way.

 Cluster B Personality Disorders